-T20 World Cup qualification the priority
+T20 World Cup qualification is priority

 North West Warriors boss Gary Wilson is Ripley's assistant coach, having been seconded from the North West Cricket Union until the end of February, while Ireland men's under-19 head coach Ryan Eagleson is interim bowling coach.

 Ripley took over as Northamptonshire head coach in 2012, succeeding the late David Capel.
-Under his command, they twice won the T20 - in 2013 and 2016 - and twice earned promotion in the County Championship.
+Under his command, they twice won the English domestic Twenty20 title - in 2013 and 2016 - and twice earned promotion in the County Championship.

 Ripley is transitioning into a new coaching role with Northants, but the club have allowed him to take up the short-term role with Ireland.